edavis/riverpy/README.md

 There's no limit to the number of feeds a category can contain.

-## Options
+## Web frontend

-TODO: explain available command-line arguments.
+TODO: explain how to view the river.js files

 ## Refreshing feeds automatically